Valencian Community, Spain

 Ferries from the port of Dénia

-The port of Dénia serves ferry crossings to the islands of the Balearic archipelago throughout the year and it is easily accessible from both Alicante and Valencia.
+The port of Dénia serves ferry crossings to the islands of the Balearic archipelago throughout the year and it is easily accessible from both Alicante and Valencia in mainland Spain.
 The ferry company currently operating at the port of Dénia is Baleària.

 Here are more details about ferries from Dénia: